-The Center for Substance Abuse Prevention (CSAP) Drug Testing Advisory Board (DTAB) is authorized by 42 USC § 217a, (Section 222 of the Public Health Service Act), as amended.
+The CSAP DTAB is authorized by 42 USC § 217a, (Section 222 of the Public Health Service Act), as amended.

 Objectives and Scope of Activities

-SAMHSA seeks to improve the quality of services for forensic workplace drug testing, assess the science and technology used in drug analyses, improve the quality of related laboratory services and systems for drug testing, generate standards for laboratory certification for federal workplace drug testing programs, and guide national policy in these areas by the establishment of the DTAB.
+To improve the quality of services for forensic workplace drug testing, assess the science and technology used in drug analyses, improve the quality of related laboratory services and systems for drug testing, generate standards for laboratory certification for federal workplace drug testing programs, and guide national policy in these areas.

 Description of Duties

-The DTAB provides advice to the Assistant Secretary for Mental Health and Substance Use (Assistant Secretary), SAMHSA, based on an ongoing review of the direction, scope, balance, and emphasis of the agency's drug testing activities and the drug testing National Laboratory Certification Program (NLCP).
+The DTAB provides advice to the Assistant Secretary for Mental Health and Substance Use (Assistant Secretary), Substance Abuse and Mental Health Services Administration (SAMHSA), based on an ongoing review of the direction, scope, balance, and emphasis of the agency's drug testing activities and the drug testing National Laboratory Certification Program (NLCP).

 The DTAB shall review the NLCP for federal workplace drug testing programs as required by Public Law 100-71 and as described in the Mandatory Guidelines for Federal Workplace Drug Testing Programs.
-It shall provide an ongoing review of the science, laws, and policies that impact the HHS' drug testing activities, including proposed recommendations for areas of emphasis or de-emphasis and mechanisms that will be most effective for implementing any recommendations.
+It shall provide an ongoing review of the science, laws, and policies that impact the Department of Health and Human Services’ (HHS) drug testing activities, including proposed recommendations for areas of emphasis or de-emphasis and mechanisms that will be most effective for implementing any recommendations.

 The DTAB shall periodically review specific scientific areas surrounding new drugs of abuse and the methods necessary to detect their presence.